rtavenar/blog/dtw.md

                         \end{array} \right. .
 \end{equation}

-This is illustrated in the Figure below where the binary matrix is represented as a grid on which the DTW path $\pi$ is superimposed:
+This is illustrated in the Figure below where nonzero entries in the binary matrix are represented as dots and the equivalent sequence of matchings is produced on the right:

 <figure>
     <img src="fig/dtw_path_matrix.svg" alt="DTW path as a matrix" width="100%" />